 If the HSS cancelled Monitoring Event(s) for UE(s) in step 4 and the cancelled Monitoring Event(s) is subscribed by the SCEF which is the same as the one sending the Set Suggested Network Configuration Request at step 1, the HSS includes the SCEF Reference ID of the cancelled Monitoring Event(s) and reason for cancellation event(s) in the Set Suggested Network Configuration response message, or Monitoring Indication message if step 5 is executed already.
-If the HSS, in step 4 above, decides to cancel Monitoring Event for certain UEs (i.e. one individual UE or a sub-set of UEs) in the group of UEs for which there was a previously configured Monitoring Event, the HSS also includes the External Identifier or MSISDN of these impacted UEs towards the SCEF.
+If the HSS, in step 4 above, decides to cancel Monitoring Event for indicated UEs (i.e. one individual UE or a sub-set of UEs) in the group of UEs for which there was a previously configured Monitoring Event, the HSS also includes the External Identifier or MSISDN of these indicated UEs towards the SCEF.